Intelligent-Silicon/MS-Scripts/README.md

 # MS-Scripts & Utilities.
- Links to useful MS Scripts and Utility apps for configuring Windows PC's
+ Links to useful MS Scripts and Utility apps for configuring Windows PC's and Servers.

  ### Dev Box setup